andrewreed/Profiler/README.md

 ### Credit / Copying

-As a work of the United States Government, _SignatureMaker_ is in the public domain within the United States.
+As a work of the United States Government, _ProfileMaker_ is in the public domain within the United States.
 Additionally, Andrew Reed waives copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication